Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Central Hokkaido Ski Resorts Near Furano

-Furano offers a decent range of budget to 4 star hotels, including a few ski-in ski-out lodging options.
+Furano offers a decent range of budget to 4 star hotels, including a few ski-in ski-out lodging options at both base areas.

 Location